ON THIS PAGE: You will learn about the different types of treatments doctors use for people with esophageal cancer. Use the menu to see other pages.

 HER2-targeted therapy.
 For esophageal cancer, the targeted therapy trastuzumab (Herceptin, Ogivri) may be used along with chemotherapy as a first treatment for metastatic esophageal adenocarcinoma.
+Trastuzumab deruxtecan (Enhertu) is also approved as a first treatment for metastatic esophageal adenocarcinoma.
+This combines a drug that is similar to trastuzumab with a strong chemotherapy.
 For metastatic or recurrent gastroesophageal cancer that is HER2 positive, ASCO, ASCP, and CAP recommend a combination of chemotherapy and HER2-targeted therapy.
-If the cancer is HER2 negative, HER2-targeted therapy is not a treatment option for you, and your doctor will give you other options for treating the cancer.
+If the cancer is HER2 negative, HER2-targeted therapy is not a treatment option for you and your doctor will give you other options for treating the cancer.

 Talk with your doctor about possible side effects for each specific medication you are prescribed and how they can be managed.